Richard Bauckham

 Richard John Bauckham (/ˈbɔːkəm/; born 22 September 1946) is an English Anglican scholar in theology, historical theology and New Testament studies, specialising in New Testament Christology and the Gospel of John.
 He is a senior scholar at Ridley Hall, Cambridge.

 In 2006, Bauckham published his most widely-read work Jesus and the Eyewitnesses, a book that defends the historical reliability of the gospels.
 Bauckham argues that the synoptic gospels are based "quite closely" on the testimony of eyewitnesses, and the Gospel of John is written by an eyewitness.
 This opposes the view that the four gospels were written later and not via interviews with direct eyewitnesses, but were rather the result of a longer chain of transmission of stories of Jesus filtered through early Christian communities over time.

 The book was well-received, earning the 2007 Christianity Today book award in biblical studies and the Michael Ramsey Prize in 2009.
 Bauckham updated and expanded the book to respond to critics in a second edition, published in 2017.

 Life and career

-Bauckham was born in London and studied at the University of Cambridge, where he read history at Clare College (1966–72) and was a fellow of St John's College (1972–75).
-He taught theology for one year at the University of Leeds and for fifteen years at the University of Manchester from 1977 to 1992.
+Bauckham was born in London and studied history at Clare College, Cambridge (1966–72).
+He was a fellow of St John's College, Cambridge (1972–75), before teaching theology for one year at the University of Leeds and for fifteen years at the University of Manchester from 1977 to 1992.
 At Manchester, he was the Lecturer in the History of Christian Thought.
 Bauckham moved to the University of St Andrews in 1992 to be a professor of New Testament Studies and the named professorship of Bishop Wardlaw Professor.
 He retired in 2007 in order to concentrate on research and writing.

 He is a fellow of the British Academy and a Fellow of the Royal Society of Edinburgh.
 Bauckham is a senior scholar at Ridley Hall in Cambridge, and a visiting professor at St Mellitus College in London.